getodk/docs/src/collect-settings.rst

 Form metadata settings
 """"""""""""""""""""""""

-:menuselection:`User and Device Identity -> Form Metadata` sets identity values which are added to the metadata of forms completed on the device.
+Form metadata settings control how identifying information is added to the metadata of forms completed on the device.

+To access form metadata settings:
+  :menuselection:`⋮ --> General Settings --> User and Device Identity --> Form Metadata`

 .. image:: /img/collect-settings/form-metadata.*
   :alt: Form Metadata Settings